 Parents have the right to withdraw their children from all, or part, of sex and relationship education, which is not part of the National Curriculum.
-Under section 405 of the Education Act 1996, parents may opt to withdraw their children from RSE lessons.
-Parents will be notified in writing of the programme and the content for RSE and reminded of their right to withdraw their children.
+Under section 405 of the Education Act 1996, parents can withdraw pupils from sex education but not relationships or health education.
+Parents will be notified in writing of the programme and the content for RSE and reminded of their right to withdraw their children from the sex education element.
+Sex education does not include puberty.
 Parents wanting to exercise this right are invited to see the Headteacher or PSHE Coordinator who will explore their concerns.
-If a child is withdrawn they will be provided with alternative work for the duration of the lessons.
+If a child is withdrawn, they will be provided with alternative work for the duration of the lessons.